 EU NAVFOR Somalia day-to-day interface with seafarers.
-The Maritime Security Centre – Horn of Africa (MSCHOA): providing a key contribution allowing EU NAVFOR to safeguard freedom of navigation an trade through the High Risk Area (Click here to read this page in Somali)
+The Maritime Security Centre – Horn of Africa (MSCHOA): providing a key contribution allowing EU NAVFOR to safeguard freedom of navigation and trade through the Area of Operations while coordinating and providing alerts within a well-established incident response process throughout the MSCHOA Voluntary Registration Area (MSC Q6099) (Click here to read this page in Somali)

 With up to 95% of EU Members States’ trade (by volume) transported by sea and 20% of global trade passing through the Gulf of Aden, EU NAVFOR gives considerable effort to safeguarding trade and freedom of navigation through this strategic area, as it is essential for the welfare of Nations.

 As part of the Operation Department and fully integrated in EU NAVFOR OHQ, the Maritime Security Centre – Horn of Africa (MSCHOA), located in Brest, is an initiative established by EU NAVFOR in close co-cooperation with the industry.
 MSCHOA manages EU NAVFOR voluntary registration scheme (VRS) for vessels transiting the area, and also administers an interactive website that enables EU NAVFOR to communicate the latest counter-piracy guidance to the Maritime Industry, and for shipping companies and operators to register their vessels’ movements through the region.
 EU NAVFOR, and, by association, CMF’s and independent deployers’ naval assets may then be dispatched as required in the event of any emergency.

 Owners and operators who have vessels transiting the region are strongly encouraged to register with MSCHOA VRS, before reaching our vessel registration area to improve their security and reduce the risk of attacks or capture.
 Additionally, EU NAVFOR fully supports the Best Management Practices for Protection against Somalia Based Piracy (BMP).
 The BMPs can be downloaded here.